Hype000798/cachyos-sway-dotfiles/README.md

     ```bash
     ~/.local/share/chezmoi/executable_arch-setup-script.sh
     ```
-    This script will guide you through adding CachyOS repos, updating package databases, and installing all recommended packages for this dotfile setup.
+    This script will guide you through adding CachyOS repos, updating package databases, and installing all recommended packages for this dotfile setup, including correctly handling `sway` vs `swayfx` installation.

 ### Manual Installation (Advanced)

-If you prefer a more granular setup:
+If you prefer a more granular setup or need to inspect each step:

 1.  **Clone the Repository:**
     ```bash